 Item Numbers 1. - 8.
 This section must contain the signature of the person who completed your application, if other than you, the applicant.
 If the same individual acted as your interpreter and your preparer, that person should complete both Part 3. and Part 4.
 If the person who completed this application is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this application MUST sign and date the application.
 A stamped or typewritten name in place of a signature is not acceptable.
 If the person who helped you prepare your application is an attorney or accredited representative, he or she may also need to submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.

 We recommend that you print or save a copy of your completed application to review in the future and for your records.

-Page 4, Civil Surgeon's Instructions [Page 4] Civil Surgeon's Instructions What Are My Responsibilities as a [Page 5] [no change] Designated Civil Surgeon?
+Civil Surgeon's Instructions

+What Are My Responsibilities as a Designated Civil Surgeon?

 1. Truthfully and accurately report the results.
 You are responsible for reporting the results of the medical examination and all laboratory reports on Form I-693 where indicated, and for signing the civil surgeon's certification provided on the form.

 You must take reasonable steps to ensure that the person appearing for the medical examination is the same person applying for the requested immigration benefit.
-All applicants must present a valid government-issued photo identification or another form of government-recognized identity documentation.
-You must note in Part 4., Applicant's Identification Information, Item Numbers 1 2., the form of identification presented and identification number, if applicable.
+All applicants must present a valid government-issued form of photo identification or another form of government-recognized identity documentation.
+You must note in Part 5., Applicant's Identification Information, Item Numbers 1. - 2., the form of identification presented and identification number, if applicable.
 The law imposes severe penalties for knowingly and willfully falsifying or concealing a material fact or using any false documents in connection with this medical examination.

-You must take reasonable steps to ensure that the person appearing for the medical examination is the same person applying for the requested immigration benefit.
-All applicants must present a valid government-issued form of photo identification another form of government-recognized identity documentation.
-You must note in Part 5., Applicant's Identification Information, Item Numbers 1 2., the form of identification presented and identification number, if applicable.
-The law imposes severe penalties for knowingly and willfully falsifying or concealing a material fact or using any false documents in connection with this medical examination.
-You should direct the applicant to complete and sign in Part 2. , Item Numbers 1 5. , in your presence.
+You should direct the applicant to complete and sign in Part 2., Item Numbers 1. - 5., in your presence.
 You should also ensure that the applicant's name and A-Number (if any) are at the top of each page of the Form I-693 and match the information provided in Part 1.
-2. Follow U. S. Department of Health [no change]

-and Centers for Disease Control and Prevention (CDC) guidelines.
+- 2. Follow U. S. Department of Health and Human Services (HHS) regulations and Centers for Disease Control and Prevention (CDC) guidelines.
 As a USCIS-designated civil surgeon, you are required to perform the medical examination according to HHS regulations.
 These regulations include the specific guidelines found in the Technical Instructions for the Medical Examination of Aliens in the United States, published by the CDC.
-The Technical Instructions (including periodic updates posted by the CDC) are available at www.cdc.gov/immigrantrefugeehealth/exams/ti/civil/technical-instructions-civil-surgeons.html.

-- 3. Make referrals and file case reports, as required.
-According to the CDC's Technical Instructions, you are required to: - A. Refer the applicant to the local health department if a chest X-ray suggests TB or other circumstances described in the CDC's Technical Instructions. - B. Ensure that any applicant diagnosed with syphilis is treated with the standard treatment regimen described in the CDC's Technical Instructions.

-- C. Ensure that the applicant is tested for gonorrhea and given therapy, if diagnosed. - D. Refer the applicant to a Hansen's disease specialist for evaluation to confirm a suspected diagnosis of Hansen's disease (leprosy). - E. File a case report with the appropriate public health authorities if a case report is required by local laws or regulations.
+The Technical Instructions (including periodic updates posted by the CDC) are available at www.cdc.gov/immigrantrefugeehealth/ exams/ti/civil/technical-instructions-civil-surgeons.html. - 3.
+Make referrals and file case reports, as required.
+According to the CDC's Technical Instructions, you are required to: - A. Refer the applicant to the local health department if a chest X-ray suggests TB or other circumstances described in the CDC's Technical Instructions. - B. Ensure that any applicant diagnosed with syphilis is treated with the standard treatment regimen described in the CDC's Technical Instructions. - C. Ensure that the applicant is tested for gonorrhea and given therapy, if diagnosed. - D. Refer the applicant to a Hansen's disease specialist for evaluation to confirm a suspected diagnosis of Hansen's disease (leprosy). - E. File a case report with the appropriate public health authorities if a case report is required by local laws or regulations.
 You must also advise the applicant that a case report is being filed.